In this section, we explore Serve’s key architectural concepts and components. It will offer insight and overview into:

-Lifetime of a Request¶
+Lifetime of a request#

-The HTTP request is received and parsed.
+The request is received and parsed.

-async, the replica will not wait for the
+async def, the replica will not wait for the

 Application errors like exceptions in your model evaluation code are caught and wrapped.
 A 500 status code will be returned with the traceback information.
 The replica will be able to continue to handle requests.